sbrl/research-rainfallradar/README.md

 This is the 3rd major version of this model.

 Unfortunately using this model is rather complicated and involves a large number of steps.
+There is no way around this.
 This README (will) explain it the best I can though.

 ## System Requirements